MagsPeak Mountain Resort & Villas to open its doors to the public this Holy Week

 Likewise, MagsPeak will be among the starting points of the Camino de Cebu trail via a 42-kilometer route traversing the mountainside of Manunggal, Balamban down to the Municipality of Compostela, Cebu.

-By 2025, MagsPeak will accommodate guests looking for a weekend escape with the opening of 11 exclusive mountain villas, 12 hotel rooms, a clubhouse, infinity pools, and a farm-to-table restaurant, making it an ideal destination for individuals and families looking for a place to relax and unwind but with a touch of exclusivity.
-This will be managed by CLI’s hospitality arm, CLI Hotels & Resort.
-(PR)
+By 2025, MagsPeak will accommodate guests looking for a weekend escape with the opening of 11 exclusive mountain villas, 12 hotel rooms, a clubhouse, infinity pools and a farm-to-table restaurant, making it an ideal destination for individuals and families looking for a place to relax and unwind but with a touch of exclusivity.
+This will be managed by CLI’s hospitality arm, CLI Hotels & Resorts. / PR